alinabozynski/React_Portfolio/README.md

 5. Run `git restore ./`

 Ensure all project dependencies are installed with `npm install`.\

+If you are running on Windows, you will need to update the start script in the package.json file to `set PORT=5575 && craco start`.

 Run the app on Localhost with: `npm run start`.\
 If you receive the error, 'Error: error:0308010C:digital envelope routines::unsupported' after the above command: